ballerina-platform/module-ballerinax-docusign.dsesign/README.md

     --data-urlencode 'grant_type=authorization_code'
     ```

-    The response will contain your Access Token.
+    The response will contain your access token.

 Remember to replace `{IntegrationKey:SecretKey}`, `{iKey}`, `{redirectUri}`, `{encodedKey}`, and `{codeFromUrl}` with your actual values.